 In 2014, the Company has recorded pre-tax charges of \$77.0 million, of which \$67.4 million was recorded in the first quarter of 2014 and \$9.6 million in the second quarter of 2014, to reflect the estimated cost of settling a number of the product liability claims against the Company.
+No charge was recorded in the three months ended September 30, 2014.
 The claims relate to alleged complications from surgeries performed with certain versions of Monopolar Curved Scissor (MCS) instruments that included an MCS tip cover accessory that was the subject of a market withdrawal in 2012 and MCS instruments that were the subject of a recall in 2013.
 The Company's estimate of the anticipated cost of settling these claims is based on negotiations with attorneys for patients who have participated in a mediation process.
-To date, approximately 4,400 claims have been reviewed as part of that mediation process.
+To date, approximately 4,700 claims have been reviewed as part of that mediation process.
 Of those, however, a substantial number have already been removed from the tolling agreement that covers the claims in the mediation process and plaintiffs' counsels have indicated to the Company that they no longer intend to pursue these claims.
 Nonetheless, the claimants that have been removed from the tolling agreement remain free to pursue lawsuits against the Company and it is also possible that more claims will be made by other individuals who have undergone da Vinci surgery and allege that they suffered injuries.
 It is further possible that the claimants who participate in the mediations, as well as those claimants who have not participated in negotiations, will pursue greater amounts in mediation or in a court of law.
 Consequently, the final outcome of these claims is dependent on many variables that are difficult to predict and the ultimate cost associated with these product liability claims may be materially different than the amount of the current estimate and accruals and could have a material adverse effect on the Company's business, financial condition, and results of operations or cash flows.
+Although there is a reasonable possibility that a loss in excess of the amount recognized exists, the Company is unable to estimate the possible loss or range of loss in excess of the amount recognized at this time.
+See Note 6 to the Condensed Consolidated Financial Statements (Unaudited) included in Part I, Item 1 for further details.

-Although there is a reasonable possibility that a loss in excess of the amount re patients agreed to collect and supply medical records, operative notes and other necessary information from these patients to the Company.
+The increase in product liability claims coincided with national attorney advertising efforts seeking patients dissatisfied with da Vinci surgery.
+In an effort to avoid the expense and distraction of defending multiple lawsuits, the Company entered into tolling agreements to pause the applicable statutes of limitations for the claims, and engaged in mediation efforts.
+The attorneys for the patients agreed to collect and supply medical records, operative notes and other necessary information from these patients to the Company.
 Each claim was individually investigated.
 The collection and evaluation of the patients' medical information was laborious.
 For hundreds of the asserted claims, the Company has never received medical records.
-More than 2,300 sets of patient records were received and evaluated.
+More than 2,600 sets of patient records were received and evaluated.
 To evaluate these claims, the Company and its legal counsel, assisted by independent medical consultants, reviewed and analyzed the large volumes of medical information that began to arrive in the fall of 2013.
-The completion of the evaluation of a significant number of these claims occurred during the first quarter of 2014 and continued throughout the second quarter of 2014.
+The completion of the evaluation of a significant number of these claims occurred during the first quarter of 2014 and continued throughout the second and third quarters of 2014.